Novel Coronavirus (COVID-19)

-If you get sick: o Stay home!
-Call your doctor and let them know about
+If you get sick: Stay home!
+Call your doctor and let them know about your

-your symptoms.
-You may want to contact both your regular doctor and your
+symptoms.
+You may want to contact both your regular doctor and your obstetrician

-obstetrician or midwife in case they have any special guidance to keep
+or midwife in case they have any special guidance to keep your pregnancy safe.

 - Most pregnant women who have gotten sick in other parts of the world have